 - oven set at 200 degrees f

-The last step, use a clear acrylic sealer to protect these for many years.
-I generally, use a matte sealer to keep these looking as natural as possible.
+Step 3: Seal Acorns With This Simple Tip for Lasting BeautyÂAdd a coat of clear acrylic sealer to protect them and use them for crafts or decor for a long time.ÂCindy’s Acorn Tip: I use a matte sealer Mod Podge sells a great sealer to keep these looking as natural as possible.